 Backed by clinical studies, Axonics Therapy is clinically proven to regain bladder and bowel control and deliver clinically meaningful improvement in quality of life.

-of patients experiences ≥50% reduction in FI Symptoms 4
+of patients had ≥50% reduction in FI symptoms 4

 of patients were satisfied with the therapy for FI symptoms 3

 of patients reported discomfort at the implant site 3

 I adjusted my whole life by limiting myself from drinking and eating.
 Now I don't have to.

 Doris had suffered with overactive bladder and bowel symptoms since 1987.
 "The thing that stands out in my mind the most is that this has gone on for so many years and I had to adjust my whole life."
 Finally, with Sacral Neuromodulation therapy from Axonics, Doris got her symptoms under control and was able to say "goodbye" to wearing pads!

 Results and experiences may vary and are unique to each patient

 It is up to you and your healthcare provider to determine if you are a good candidate for Axonics Therapy.

 Ready to take the first step towards symptom relief?
 Schedule a consultation with your doctor to discuss your symptoms and to determine if Axonics Therapy is right for you.

 Implantation and use of Axonics Therapy incurs risks beyond those normally associated with surgery, some of which may necessitate surgical intervention.